daviddaytw/MIDI-MUG/README.md

 ### Play

 In `File` -> `Open...` select a MIDI file you want to play with.
-You can use your MIDI file or download it in the following site!
+You can use your MIDI file or download it from the following sites!

 -   [BitMidi](https://bitmidi.com/)
 -   [midiworld.com](https://www.midiworld.com/)